 Adobe PDF documents

-WA Police publishes many documents in PDF format.
+WA Police Force publishes many documents in PDF format.
 This allows these documents to be downloaded and printed with their original formatting intact.
 These files require the Adobe Acrobat® reader to be viewed and printed.
 This reader is free and may be downloaded from the Adobe website.

 PDF publications can be converted to a format suitable for a screen reader by: